parhelium/gulp-ractive-starter/README.md

 - Ractive js
 - Compilation of Ractive's Components with Ractify
-- Bundled version is minified with minifyify lib
+- Bundled version is minified with minifyify lib, source maps added
 - Browserify (with browserify-shim)
 - Watchify (caching version of browserify for super fast rebuilds)
 - jQuery (from npm)